Downhill Skiing and Snowboarding In The Great Lakes Region

 * * * * *

 To find out what is available in your state or close to you – check out the links below listed by state/province.
-Also, immediately before are few links with general information.
+Also, immediately before are a few links with general information.

-There is also pretty nice phone app that I would like to mention, that will let you check the conditions at you favored ski resorts and provide a load of additional info.
+There is also a pretty nice phone app that I would like to mention, that will let you check the conditions at your favored ski resorts and provide a load of additional info.
 It is OnTheSnow.
 If you are a skier or snowboarder, it is worth downloading it to your phone.

-So have fun out there, and maybe I will run into you on one of region’s slopes.
+So have fun out there, and maybe I will run into you on one of the region’s slopes.

 https://www.thrillist.com/entertainment/chicago/best-skiing-in-the-midwest-near-chicago